wesleyjr01/cheatsheets/py_packages.md

 https://docs.python.org/3/tutorial/modules.html

-* A Module is  a python file ex: 'somefile.py', it's name is 'somefile'.
+* A Module is  a python file ex: `somefile.py`, it's name is `somefile`.

 * Packages are collections of modules.
-Packages are a way of structuring Python’s module namespace by using “dotted module names”.
-For example, the module name A.B designates a submodule named B in a package named A.
+Packages are a way of structuring Python’s module namespace by using **dotted module names**.
+For example, the module name `A.B` designates a submodule named B in a package named A.

 * Ex: